excalibur1234/pacui/README.md

 ```
 pacli i cantat
 ```
-Since there is only one package found in the Manjaro repositories when searching for "cantat", fuzzy finder is skipped and you are immediately prompted to install "cantata".
+Since there is only one package found in the Manjaro repositories when searching for "cantat", the list view is skipped and you are immediately prompted to install "cantata".

 ## Help

 ### Short pacli Help
-For quick and very short help, e.g. when using pacli without UI, use one of the following commands:
+For short help, e.g. when using pacli without UI, use one of the following commands:
 - `pacli h`
 - `pacli -h`